exphp-share/th-re-data/README.md

 Exported reverse engineering data from binja for various Touhou games.
 Binja doesn't have nice export facilities so I just made some simple json files.

-**Note about EoSD:** Addresses for EoSD may be unreliable.
+> **Note about EoSD:** Addresses for EoSD may be unreliable.
 The executable I am using has MD5 3878F9321F9F9F2ED3EFEF0A6F539A5E.
-It is a version of 1.02h where the DAT files have been renamed to ASCII.
-I cannot recall where it came from, unfortunately.
+It is a version of 1.02h where the DAT files have been renamed to ASCII (with no other changes).
+It's not clear how this version came into existence, but if you need help finding it, ask around on the Zuncode discord.

 **Note:** Currently there are *many* things that are documented better in one game than in any other, and there is currently no single game whose files I would say paint a complete picture of my current understanding of how the games work.
 So browse around!
 Someday I may return to TH16 (or TH17) and try to add all the stuff I labeled in other games.